Richard Bowdler Sharpe: Contributions to ornithology

 As curator of the bird collections, Sharpe's main work was in classifying and cataloguing the collections.
 He also played a major role in acquiring private collections by persuading wealthy collectors and travellers to contribute to the museum.
 In 1872 the museum had 35,000 bird specimens; the collection had grown to half a million specimens by the time of his death.
 These included the bequests of Allan Octavian Hume, Osbert Salvin and Frederick DuCane Godman, the industrialist and amateur ornithologist Henry Seebohm, Colonel John Biddulph, C. B. Rickett, F. W. Styan, Alfred Russel Wallace, George Ernest Shelley, Philip Sclater and the bird illustrator John Gould.

+In 1891, Sharpe gave an overview on bird taxonomy and systematics at the second International Ornithological Congress in Budapest.
 Sharpe founded the British Ornithologists' Club in 1892 and edited its bulletin.
 He wrote thirteen and a half of the 27 volumes of the Catalogue of the Birds in the British Museum (1874–1898).
 His handsome Birds of Paradise, published in two large volumes (over 21 inches x 14 inches) in 1891 and 1898, presented these colourful birds to the world: as Sharpe wrote in his preface, "a great number of the species are here figured for the first time".

 Sharpe was nominated at the International Ornithological Congress at Paris in 1900 to preside over the London Congress in 1905.